Opening and Closing Remarks

 FOREWORD TO THE KEYNOTE ADDRESS

 Hon.
-Aristos Constantine is the Trade Commissioner of the Republic of Cyprus for North America and Head of the Cyprus Embassy Trade Center in New York, the trade and economic arm of Cyprus’ diplomatic representation, spanning all of North America, operating under the auspices of the Ministry of Energy, Commerce & Industry of the Republic of Cyprus.
+Aristos Constantine (Accredited Energy Risk Professional (ERP) (2010); Bachelors, Northeastern University (2002)) is the Trade Commissioner of the Republic of Cyprus for North America and head of the Cyprus Embassy Trade Center in New York, the trade and economic arm of Cyprus’ diplomatic representation, spanning all of North America, operating under the auspices of the Ministry of Energy, Commerce & Industry of the Republic of Cyprus.
 Prior to his current position, Mr. Constantine served as Business Development Advisor for the United Nations Development Program in the Division of Western Asia, Arab States and Europe.
-He is an active member of several prominent councils, committees and associations, including the Foreign Trade Commissioners Association, the Global Association of Risk Professionals, the World Economic Roundtable and the European Rim Policy and Investment Council.
+He is an active member of several prominent councils, committees and associations, including the Foreign Trade Commissioners Association, the Global Association of Risk Professionals, the World Economic Roundtable, and the European Rim Policy and Investment Council.

 Prof. Chris Salboudis (M.A.
 English Language & Literature (2000) and M.A.
-Philosophy (1995), Columbia University; B.A., English/Philosophy, M.C.L. with honors, St. John’s Univ.
+Philosophy (1995), Columbia University; B.A., English/Philosophy, Magna Cum Laude with honors, St. John’s Univ.
 (1994)) is the Founding CEO and Director of the Philo4Thought initiative.
-She is an Adjunct Assistant Professor of Philosophy, English, Communications and Environmental Studies at several universities (1997-pres.), the Administrative Manager/Student Coordinator of the Center for Genome Technology & Biomolecular Engineering at Columbia University (2005-pres.), and has written for several American and Greek-American journals.
+She is an Adjunct Professor of Philosophy, English, Communications and Environmental Studies (1997-pres.), the Administrative Manager/Student Coordinator of the Center for Genome Technology & Biomolecular Engineering at Columbia University (2005-pres.), and has written for several American and Greek-American journals.
 In prior years, Chris served as Assistant Dean of Liberal Arts & Sciences at St. John’s University (2001-2003) and mentored countless students/young professionals through her work with the NIH-funded Minority Action Plan (2005-2010) as well as various Christian/Career Missions (1992-Present).
-She is currently ABD at Columbia University Teachers College and has given several presentations on Pedagogical Communities & Resources, Educational Engineering and Ethical Research Compliance Regulations at major academic forums in New York, New Jersey, DC and neighboring areas.
-She has earned various academic and community service awards over the years and continues to advocate for women, young professionals, and minority/underrepresented communities for work and pro bono.
+She is currently completing her doctorate at Columbia University and has given several presentations on Pedagogical Communities & Resources, Educational Engineering and Ethical Research Compliance Regulations at major academic forums in New York, New Jersey, DC and neighboring areas.
+She has earned several academic and community service awards over the years and continues to advocate for women, young professionals, and minority/underrepresented communities.

-CREDIT & RECOGNITION: Many thanks to the Consulate General of Greece in New York, the Consulate General of Cyprus in New York, the Cyprus Embassy Trade Center, Columbia University, St. John's University and to all those who contributed to the preparation of this event.
+CREDIT & RECOGNITION: Many thanks to the Consulate General of Greece in New York, the Consulate General of Cyprus in New York, the Cyprus Embassy Trade Center, and all those who contributed to the preparation of this event.